 Biographical information is limited to Weston’s page on the Medill School of Journalism web site.

 Committee files, spanning the years 1995 to 2001, typically include the charge to the committee, communication among committee members, meeting agendas, draft reports, and comments from non-committee members.
-Materials are organized by committee name, and within the folders are in rough chronological order.

 Papers and presentations include two papers presented or submitted to the American Journalism Historians Association and a speech Weston delivered at a Northwestern event, "Rock against Bigotry" (held at the Northwestern landmark known as "the Rock" in 1996).
 Also included is the proposal, drafts, supporting paperwork (such as examples from earlier years), and correspondence relating to the proposal to the Alumnae of Northwestern in 1998.